Tahsin1704/Tahsin1704/README.md

 ## 🚀 About Me

 * 🛠️ Passionate about building scalable full-stack web applications and intelligent machine learning solutions.
-* 💡 Interested in Full-Stack Development, Artificial Intelligence, Machine Learning, and Data Science.
+* 💡 Interested in Full-Stack Development, Artificial Intelligence and  Machine Learning.
 * 📚 Continuously learning modern software development and advanced machine learning techniques.
 * 🎯 Focusing on building impactful software and AI-powered solutions to solve real-world problems.